pwdelbloomboard/devopstools/about-helm/helm.md

 Basically, it helps described the structure of an application through charts with helmfiles.

+Allows you to template your yaml file, so rather than having to re-deploy a new app needing to set up new yaml scripts, it applies the template and then you're ready to go.

 ## What is the Definition a Kubernetes Package?

 * Within the context of Kubernetes, a package would essentially be "state settings" for virtual machines that are designed to help operate a service or piece of software specifically built for the context of Kubernetes, and possibly specifically customized for certain conditions (such as high useage or low usage).